 Ed Conroy joined the Vanderbilt men’s basketball staff in April 2021 and is in his first season as an associate head coach with the Commodores in 2021-22.
+He has made an immediate impact for the Commodores, helping lead the team to its first winning record since the 2016-17 season.

 Conroy, who brought 30 years of college coaching experience West End, was most recently an associate head coach at the University of Minnesota.
 In five seasons with the Maroon and Gold, Conroy guided the Gophers front court to three straight seasons with the conference’s leading rebounders in Jordan Murphy (2018, 2019) and Daniel Oturu (2020).
 The former left with the second-highest rebound total in Big Ten history, while Oturu earned the first Minnesota nod to an All-America team in 21 years.
 Conroy, who was promoted to associate head coach in April 2020, helped lead Minnesota to two NCAA Tournament teams.